 3. The formation of three National Assemblies in Canada, Central America, and South America

-4. The initiation of a systematic teaching activity in the European continent, aiming at the establishment of Local Assemblies on the Iberian Peninsula and in the Low Countries, the Scandinavian States, and Italy
+4. The initiation of a systematic teaching activity in the European continent, aiming at the establishment of Local Assemblies on the Iberian Peninsula and in the Low Countries, the Scandinavian States, and Italy.

 During this period the Guardian simultaneously encouraged the other National Assemblies to adopt teaching and consolidation goals.
 In one of his letters he described these enterprises as “accessory plans” supplementing the second Seven-Year Plan of the North American continent (see Table 1).